ChrisChicas/binder.io/README.md

 ## Note Taking App

 Binder.io is a notetaking app that allows basic CRUD functionality.
+Users will have Binders, and the notes will be tied to the binders.
+This renders in the Binder page as tabs with a list of notes.

 ### Features